Tifin stock

 Frequently asked questions

-Is Tifin still a private company?
+Is Tifin a public or private company?

 What is Tifin's valuation?